run-ai/docs/docs/Researcher/workloads/workspaces/quickstart-jupyter.md

         -- start-notebook.sh --NotebookApp.base_url=/\${RUNAI_PROJECT}/\${RUNAI_JOB_NAME} --NotebookApp.token=''
     ```

+=== "CLI V1 [Deprecated]"
+    Copy the following command to your terminal.
+Make sure to update the below with the name of your project and workload:

+    ``` bash
+    runai config project "project-name"
+    runai submit "workload-name" --jupyter -g 1
+    ```

+    This would start a workspace with a pre-configured Jupyter image with one GPU allocated.

 === "API"
     Copy the following command to your terminal.
 Make sure to update the below parameters according to the comments.
 For more details, see [Workspaces API reference](https://api-docs.run.ai/latest/tag/Workspaces):